Trevor-Warthman-2/Chef/src/readme.md

 - Make sub-routes for editing Steps
 - Make sub-routes for editing ingredients
 - Make endpoints for ratings and various statistics.
 (Top recipes, my top recipes, etc.)

+Make an error handler wrapper so I can throw errors and it responds gracefully

 Overall Plan:
   - Differentiate between public ratings and author ratings.